adamgilroy22/retro-reboot/README.md

 ### Newsletter Marketing

 I have incorporate a newsletter sign-up form on my application, to allow users to supply their email address if they are interested in learning more about what the business has to offer.

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Option 1 (MailChimp):
-- Sign up for a Mailchimp account
-- This allows up to 2,500 subscription email sends per month
-- Incorporate the code and scripts into your project like in the CI lessons.

-Option 2 (Django):
-- Create a custom newsletter app in your project, with a custom model.
+I created a custom newsletter app in my project with a custom NewsletterSignup model and added a form to the site's footer to collect user email addresses

-- This method satisfies two assessment criteria:
-    - include a newsletter
-    - one of your custom models
-- It doesn't need anything except the "email" on the model.
-- Example:
+Newsletter model:
     ```python
-    class Newsletter(models.Model):
+    class NewsletterSignup(models.Model):
-    email = models.EmailField(null=False, blank=False)
+    email = models.EmailField(unique=True, null=False, blank=False)

     def __str__(self):
         return self.email
     ```
-- Consider using the same `send_mail()` functionality used on the `webhook_handler.py` file.
-    - You can trigger an email sent out to subscribed users when new products are added to the site!

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
+I set the email address to be unique to avoid users signing up multiple times with the same email address.
+If a user tries to sign up twice with the same address they will be shown a message letting them know they've already signed up.

+Once a user signs up, I used the `send_mail()` functionality in the `webhook_handler.py` file to trigger a welcome email for the user to acknowledge that they've successfully signed up for the newsletter.

+In this welcome newsletter, I've included a special discount code to entice sign ups to purchase on the site.

 ## Testing